 David Wilkerson's False Prophecies

-The following are a collection of quotes from David Wilkerson's newsletters that indicate he has been giving false teachings and false prophecies.
+The following are a collection of quotes from David Wilkerson's newsletters that indicate he has been giving false teachings and false prophecies about the end times.
 David Wilkerson claims to not be a prophet, yet he even says in his newsletters he was given a prophetic message from the Lord for us and he keeps giving prophecies.
 Regardless of whether he is a prophet or not, his prophecies are not coming true, as will be shown below.

-(David Wilkerson's quotes are in bold and indented, mine are in plain text and scripture is in Teal)
+(David Wilkerson's quotes are in dark bold and indented, mine are in plain text and scripture is in a teal color)

 David Wilkerson said this would happen the NEXT YEAR.
 1992 + 1 = 1993